cakephp/docs/en/development/testing.rst

 ---------------------------

-Defining the schema in fixture files can be really handy when creating plugins or libraries or if you are creating an application that needs to easily be portable.
+Defining the schema in fixture files can be really handy when creating plugins or libraries or if you are creating an application that needs to be portable between database vendors.
 Redefining the schema in fixtures can become difficult to maintain in larger applications.
 Because of this CakePHP provides the ability to import the schema from an existing connection and use the reflected table definition to create the table definition used in the test suite.

 Let's start with an example.
 Assuming you have a table named articles available in your application, change the example fixture given in the previous section